umaritimus/mssql/README.md

 * Currently this module only works on Microsoft Windows platform.
 * It has been tested with `Microsoft SQL Server 2017` and `Microsoft SQL Server 2019`
+* Module assumes 1 SQL Server instance per machine, because that is the best practice
+* Only `ODBC Driver 13 for SQL Server` and `ODBC Driver 17 for SQL Server` are supported as SQL Server ODBC drivers
 * Linked servers are only implemented for SQL Servers
 * FCI and AG high availability configurations have not been fully implemented or tested.